Amirzamani4096/Zamanidoost_project/README.md

    <br /><sub><b>Yadollah (Amir) Zamanidoost.</b></sub>
 </a>

-I'm Yadollah (Amir) Zamanidoost, a PhD student in Computer Engineering at Polytechnique Montréal.
+I'm Amir Zamanidoost, a PhD student in Computer Engineering at Polytechnique Montréal.
 My research focuses on early-stage lung cancer detection using deep learning techniques on CT scan images.
 I’m passionate about applying AI in healthcare and excited to expand my skills in neural data science.
 I joined Brainhack School to learn new tools, collaborate with others, and explore how open science practices can support impactful research.

 ---
 # Brian Tumor Detection in MRI Using Faster R-CNN